Search

 CO₂ contracts for difference guarantee a fixed CO₂ price over a period of 15 years.
 The state agrees a base price with the participating companies.
 If the market price is lower, the state pays the difference; if it is higher, the company is reimbursed.
 This is intended to create planning security, promote new technologies and strengthen the competitiveness of the industry.

 In order to receive such funding, eligible companies must go through three phases: A preparatory procedure, the competitive bidding procedure and, after successful participation in phase 2, the grant relationship begins.
-Once the grant notice has been issued, construction and trial operation of the subsidized plant can begin.
-However, the CO2 contract for difference does not begin until the start of the subsequent operation.
+Once the funding decision has been approved, the construction and trial operation of the subsidized system can begin.
+However, the CO₂ contract for difference only begins with the start of the subsequent operational business.

 Adjusted funding conditions for 2026